A Hole in the World is a short young-adult fantasy novel by British author Sophie Robbins published in 2011.

 - I Choose to Stay: All the main characters decide to stay in Calpaea at the end.

 - Nice Hat: Alexandra has a pointy pink hat that's apparently impossible to knock off her head.

-- Transparent Closet: Everyone seems to know Alexandra is a lesbian — even her parents.
+- Transparent Closet: She hasn't come out but everyone seems to know Alexandra is a lesbian — even her parents.